Your friends are fundraising. Don't miss out, opt in.

 In 1995, we opened the country’s first low-cost neutering clinic for low-income pet owners and strays in Lewisham, South East London, to help solve the cat overpopulation crisis.
 Four years later, we opened a further clinic in Canning Town, East London.
 With each clinic neutering 150 cats a week, the number of unwanted cats in the area reduced dramatically.

-We desperately need homes and funding to care for the 1,000 animals currently in our centres, as well as donations to pay for a large-scale, low-cost neutering programme to prevent the birth of more kittens into a world where there is no hope of enough homes to go round.
-This is the only humane and long-term solution to the cat overpopulation crisis.
+We desperately need homes and funding to care for the animals in our three centres, as well as donations to pay for a large-scale, low-cost neutering programme to prevent the birth of more kittens into a world where there is no hope of enough homes to go round.
+Neutering is the only humane and long-term solution to the cat overpopulation crisis.

 Together we can make a difference

-We have the necessary veterinary facilities at our London clinics, but we cannot afford the additional vets, vet nurses, and drug-related costs to neuter more cats.
-Therefore, we have launched this emergency appeal to raise £230,000 to enable us to neuter, microchip and provide necessary supportive treatment to approximately 3,600 female cats during October, November, and December 2025.
-The aim is to tackle the cat overpopulation crisis by preventing the unnecessary birth of potentially tens of thousands of kittens in 2026.
+At our London clinics, we have the necessary veterinary facilities but we could not afford the additional vets, vet nurses, and drug-related costs to neuter more cats.
+Therefore, in the Autumn of 2025, we launched an emergency appeal to raise up to £230,000 to enable us to neuter, microchip and provide necessary supportive treatment to approximately 3,600 cats during October, November, and December 2025.
+The aim being to tackle the cat overpopulation crisis by preventing the unnecessary birth of potentially tens of thousands of kittens in 2026.

-Cats are seasonal breeders who give birth to their kittens in Spring and Summer, so it is vitally important that this Autumn and Winter we neuter as many cats as possible before the next breeding season begins in early 2026.
+Cats are seasonal breeders who give birth to their kittens in Spring and Summer, so neutering cats in the Autumn and Winter is vitally important before the next breeding season begins in early 2026.

 How you can help

-It costs us £45 to neuter a female cat using our own employed vets working at our London clinics (compared to local private vets which charge £150 - £250), and we are relying on animal lovers everywhere to support our emergency appeal to help tackle the cat overpopulation crisis.
+It costs us £45 to neuter a female cat using our own employed vets working at our London clinics (compared to local private vets which charge £150 - £250), and so we are appealing to animal lovers everywhere to support our emergency neutering campaign to help tackle the cat overpopulation crisis.

-Whether it is £10, £20, £30 or more, please donate whatever you can afford as we really need your help now, more than ever before.
+Whether it is £10, £20, £30 or more, please donate whatever you can afford as we really do need your help.

 Donation summary